chriss1525/AirBnB_clone/README.md

 # AirBnb Clone

+## Project description

-This is a clone of the Airbnb console
+This is a clone of the AirBnB platform